-Working smoke alarms, also known as smoke detectors, are essential as they provide vital early warning and allow extra time to escape if there is a fire in your home.
-They can also alert neighbours to the danger of fire.
+Smoke alarms provide a vital early warning and can allow extra time to escape if there is a fire in your home.

-Smoke alarms are affordable and easy to install.
-They are available from DIY and electric shops, and most high street supermarkets.
+Smoke alarms are affordable and can be purchased from many high street retailers or supermarkets.

 There are many different types including 10-year battery alarms, strobe light and vibrating-pad alarms for those who are deaf or hard of hearing, joint smoke and carbon monoxide alarms, and mains-powered alarms.

 As well as fitting smoke alarms in your home, you should consider fitting a heat detector.
 These are designed for use in the kitchen and go off when a certain temperature is reached.

 You should fit smoke alarms on every level of your home, ideally placing one unit in each room where there is a fire risk.

 Avoid placing smoke alarms in kitchens or bathrooms as the steam can damage the unit or accidentally activate it.
 You should also avoid fitting the devices on walls as this could result in a delay in the alarm activating because of the smoke needing to travel along the ceiling and down the walls.

 You'll need a screwdriver and a drill when fitting your smoke alarms.
 Always read the instructions that come with the alarm for further fitting information.